wootco/demo-repo/README.md

-# <- That sumbol means format as header
+# <- That symbol means format as header in markdown